Pete Brown: Later career

 After Piblokto!, Brown started to work with Graham Bond, with input from Jack Bruce and Bond's wife, Diane Stewart.
 In 1972 they recorded one album, Two Heads Are Better Than One, a single, "Lost Tribe", and much of the soundtrack to the short experimental documentary film Maltamour, before Bond left to form Magus in 1973.

 Brown then formed Brown and Friends, and Flying Tigers, though neither group got beyond producing demos.
 In 1973, he recorded an album of his early poems, The Not Forgotten Association, before recording with members of Back to the Front, including an album, Party in The Rain, which was recorded in 1976 but not released until 1982.

-On the rise of punk, he left the music scene in 1977 and wrote film scripts.
+On the rise of punk, he left the music scene in 1977 and wrote film scripts, including that for Felix the Cat: The Movie.
 He then wrote a film score for a BBC TV film, with Phil Ryan, who had been in a late Piblokto! line-up.
-They collaborated for 12 years, and Brown formed his own label Interoceter, which issued two Pete Brown/Phil Ryan albums: Ardours of the Lost Rake and Coals to Jerusalem.
+They collaborated for 12 years, and Brown formed his own label, Interoceter, which issued two Pete Brown/Phil Ryan albums: Ardours of the Lost Rake and Coals to Jerusalem.
 They began touring in 1993, and a compilation of the two albums was issued on CD as The Land That Cream Forgot (Vintage, VIN 8031-2).
-In the 1990s Brown also appeared with The Interoceters, performing his earlier material.
+In the 1990s, Brown also appeared with The Interoceters, performing his earlier material.

 A new Brown/Ryan album Road of Cobras, including Maggie Bell, Arthur Brown, Mick Taylor and Jim Mullen, was released in 2010.

 In 2004, he formed Brown Waters, a film production company, with Mark A. J. Waters and Miran Hawke.

-In 2010, he published his autobiography White Rooms and Imaginary Westerns (JR Books, London).
+In 2010, Brown published his autobiography, White Rooms & Imaginary Westerns: On the Road With Ginsberg, Writing for Clapton and Cream — An Anarchic Odyssey (JR Books, London), which is in the process of being adapted as a documentary.

-Pete Brown partnered with Gary Brooker writing lyrics for songs in Procol Harum's 2017 album, Novum.
+In 2017, Brown partnered with Gary Brooker writing lyrics for the songs on Procol Harum's final album, Novum.

+Death

+Brown died of cancer in Hastings, Sussex, on 19 May 2023, at the age of 82.